BuffCoder/sample-project/README.md

 # sample-project

-This is a sample git project.
+This is a story of how I aquired a great many of camels.

-And this is the second pull-request!

-And finally... numero 3!

-Wait!
-You need 5 PRs...

-Ahhhh...
-There we go... number 5!